ahmedsaoud31/laradb/README.md

 First backup your current database using this package and after finishing your editing just restore the database.

-Some times we need to run migrate:fresh command, and need the exact previous database records.
+Some times we need to run migrate:fresh command, in this case this package will help you to restore the previous database records.

 ## Installation